gurkeetsingh/collegework/6sem/computerNetworks/sectionA/introduction.md

 # Introduction

+## Network defination

 A computer network is a collection of interconnected computing devices and systems that communicate with each other to share resources, information, and services.
 The primary purpose of a computer network is to facilitate communication and data exchange between different devices, allowing them to work together to perform various tasks and share resources efficiently.
 This interconnected system enables users to access and share data, applications, and other resources regardless of their physical location.
+These networked devices use a system of rules, called communications protocols, to transmit information over physical or wireless technologies.

 Key components and concepts in computer networks include: